 - Agency with Choice – allowing individuals with intellectual disabilities to choose their own support service workers;

-- Options Program – provides eligible consumers 60 years old and over with options regarding self-directed services and service professionals.
+- Options Program – providing eligible consumers 60 years old and over with options regarding self-directed services and service professionals.

-For nearly three decades now, AIM has risen to be one of the prominent advocacy agencies for individuals with disabilities in the region.
-We have expanded our geographic provider area for Service Coordination and Nursing Home Transition into much of the state.
-We seek to advocate for legislative bills that support individuals with disabilities and educate local and national law makers to the benefits of inclusive legislation.
-Overall, AIM continues to adhere to the Independent Living Philosophy.
+For three decades, AIM has risen to be one of the prominent advocacy agencies for individuals with disabilities in the region.
+We have expanded our geographic provider area for Service Coordination and Nursing Home Transition into 40 counties in Pennsylvania.
+We seek to advocate for legislative bills that support individuals with disabilities and educate local and national lawmakers on the benefits of inclusive legislation.
+Overall, AIM continues to adhere to the Independent Living philosophy.
 It is this belief of inclusion, choice, and independence for all that guides AIM’s decisions when developing strategic plans for future growth and expansion.